 If you ever visit Eriskay pay the island’s pub AM Politician a visit.
 Behind the Bar are two bottles of whisky from the SS Politician.
 Charles McColl must be birling in his grave.

 Wind-battered, we arrived at Kilbride on South Uist looking for some lunch.
 We were in luck, the Kilbride Cafe had all of our favourites – soup, toasties and home baking.

 Our next stop was at the ruined settlement of Milton where Flora MacDonald was born.
-For anyone not familiar with her story, she bravely helped Bonnie Prince Charlie escape from Scotland after the Jacobite rising of 1745-46 failed.
+For anyone not familiar with her story, she bravely helped Bonnie Prince Charlie escape from Scotland after the Jacobite rising failed.

 Today, only the outline of buildings survive, but a cairn has been erected to commemorate South Uist’s famous heroine.

 A prominent feature by the roadside on South Uist is the striking hillside sculpture by Hew Lorimer known as Our Lady of the Isles.
 Erected in 1947 the 30ft granite statue of Madonna and child was commissioned by a local priest and paid for by the islanders.
 Today it’s a category B listed building.

 If I’d thought it was windy at sea level, I was in for a shock 170ft above it.
 It took all of my strength to stand upright.
 I ended up snapping photos of the sculpture sitting down so I wasn’t blown off my feet.
 Having a low centre of gravity the boy wasn’t bothered a jot by the wind.
 We paused to enjoy the view of South Uist, before jumping back in the car in case we took flight!